How to Measure Food Temperatures?

 We all know that you need thermometers to ensure the quality of your food products during storage, transportation, or cooking.
 An inaccurate temperature measurement of your food products will increase the possibility of food bacteria growth and even affect the ability of your business to sell the product.

 These problems can be avoided by reducing common errors associated with the use of thermometers.
 This includes using the inappropriate thermometer for the wrong situation or even as simple as forgetting to calibrate your thermometers regularly.

 In today’s article, we’ll be comparing two types of commonly used thermometers and provide tips on where you can apply them.
 The two kinds of thermometers that will be compared in this article will be Infra-red thermometers and Probe thermometers.

-Infra-red thermometers such as the Thermotrace Waterproof are thermometers that rely on Infra-red radiation to generate digital temperature readings.
+Infra-red thermometers such as the Thermotrace Waterproof are thermometers that rely on Infrared radiation to generate digital temperature readings.
 The way they work is simple.
 The thermometers will require a lens to focus infra-red light from one object into a detector known as a thermopile.
-As the thermopile absorbs the infrared radiation, it gains heat, which will then be converted into electricity.
+As the thermopile absorbs infrared radiation, it gains heat, which will be converted into electricity.
 The electricity will then be scaled into a digital temperature reading.

-*However, one point to note about the Infra-red thermometer is that they can only be used only to obtain surface-level temperatures.
+*However, one point to note about the Infra-red thermometer is that they can only be used to obtain surface-level temperatures.